This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 1. Directors

-• It is a mandatory requirement for every company to have at least one director (must be Malaysian or a Permanent Resident in Malaysia).
+It is a mandatory requirement for every company in Malaysia to appoint at least one director.

-• Must not be jailed for any offences prescribed under the Companies Act 2016 within 5 years immediately preceding his or her appointment as
+• Not have been imprisoned for offences prescribed under the Companies Act 2016 within five (5) years immediately preceding the appointment

 2. Shareholders